 100 Days of Rejection Challenge: overcome your fear of rejection

-Most people hate getting rejected so this 100 days rejection challenge is tough.
-(I haven’t done it, yet…)
+Most people hate getting rejected, so this 100-day rejection challenge is tough.
+(I still need to do it…)

-Jia Jiang had an embarrassing experience happen to him when he was six years old.
-He was publically rejected, and it held him back from achieving his goals… until he figured out a way to overcome his fear of rejection.
+Jia Jiang had an embarrassing experience when he was six years old.
+He was publicly rejected, and it held him back from achieving his goals until he figured out a way to overcome his fear of rejection.

-Jia is like you and I and everyone else around us.
+Jia is like you, me, and everyone else around us.
 Nobody likes being rejected.
-No one likes asking for something, and being told, no!
-But Jia figured out a way to work smarter and he learned a lot along the way.
+No one likes asking for something and being told no!
+But Jia figured out a way to work smarter and learned a lot.

 We can look at his story and figure out some strategies, optimization, and tinkering that he did to overcome the obstacle of fear of rejection: